compulim/generator-azure-web-app/README.md

 There are multiple NPM scripts help building the project.

-* `npm run build` will use Webpack to bundle source files
+* `npm run build` will kickoff the build process
-* `npm run hostdev` will host a development server and compile on-the-fly
+* `npm run hostdev` will host a development server and bundle on-the-fly
-* `npm run hostprod` will host a production server using bundled files
+* `npm run hostprod` will host a production server using pre-bundled files
 * `npm run pack` will pack production server and bundled files into a ZIP file using MSDeploy

 ## Building the website